-AERD 1003 Introduction to Food and Agribusiness
+Introduction to Food and Agribusiness

-Managing learning and study.
+Group communication, writing skills, use of library.
 Critical thinking.
-Communication.
-Inter-personal skills.
 Basic concepts of information technology.
 Practical computer skills with word processing, spreadsheet and presentation applications.
 Email and internet.

 To provide incoming students, particularly those with limited exposure to science subjects at second level, with an overview of the subject and a foundation for higher-level study of science.
 The scientific method and its component steps.
 States of matter: gas, liquid, solid.
 Elements and compounds.
 Atoms, isotopes and ions.
 Periodic table.
 Terminology of chemical reactions.